Laserfiche/lf-resource-library/README.md

 ### With LfLocalizationService from [`@laserfiche/lf-js-utils`](https://github.com/Laserfiche/lf-js-utils)

-`LfLocalizationService` is a service that handles internationalization and localization, mapping text to its corresponding translated texts in the selected language. `@laserfiche/lf-resource-library` provides language resources files in JSON that can be utlized by LfLocalizationService.
+`LfLocalizationService` is a service that handles internationalization and localization, mapping text to its corresponding translated texts in the selected language. `@laserfiche/lf-resource-library` provides language resources files in JSON that can be utilized by LfLocalizationService.

 **Install @laserfiche/lf-js-utils:**